core-wg/oscore/draft-ietf-core-object-security.md

 The CoAP Payload SHALL be encrypted and integrity protected (Class E), and thus is an inner message field.

-The sending endpoint writes the payload of the unprotected CoAP message into the plaintext of the COSE object.
+The sending endpoint writes the payload of the original CoAP message into the plaintext of the COSE object.

-The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the unprotected CoAP message.
+The receiving endpoint verifies and decrypts the COSE object, and recreates the payload of the original CoAP message.

 ## CoAP Header {#coap-header}